Retail accounting software guide for Canadian retailers

 - Lightspeed Retail

-- hundreds more through Xero's app marketplace
+- Hundreds more through Xero's app marketplace

 When your POS and accounting software work together, sales data syncs automatically.
 This means faster reconciliation, accurate revenue tracking, and less manual data entry.